-- There is a challenge in aligning local degrees, and the need for better alignment of courses within the district to streamline the evaluation process was highlighted. - Aligning courses more closely within the district was suggested as a potential solution to expedite the transcript evaluation process.

-Overall Theme: The challenges discussed are interconnected, and addressing them requires a coordinated effort and shared commitment among faculty, programs, and the institution to enhance the transfer process for students.
+- There is a challenge in aligning local degrees, and the need for better alignment of courses to streamline the evaluation process was highlighted. - Aligning courses more closely was suggested as a potential solution to expedite the transcript evaluation process. - Overall Theme: The challenges discussed are interconnected, and addressing them requires a coordinated effort and shared commitment among faculty, programs, and the institution to enhance the transfer process for students.